A wonderful way to maximise your time in Scotland is to travel overnight with the Caledonian Sleeper train.

 In the right conditions, the Caledonian Sleeper train can become an observatory on wheels.

-If you find yourself awake in the early hours, pull up your cabin blind and have a look - on a clear night, you might just be treated to some truly spectacular stargazing!
+If you find yourself awake in the early hours, leave the lights off, pull up your cabin blind and have a look.
+On a clear night, you might just be treated to some truly spectacular stargazing!

 The convenience factor